MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 ## Infrastructure

-Finance and Operations is designed to work on a Hyper-V virtualized environment that is based on Windows Servers.
+Finance and Operations is designed to work on machines running Windows Server.

  > [!WARNING]
  > On-premises deployments of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition are not supported on any public cloud infrastructure, including Azure.